ComplexPlane/SMB2PracticeMod/doc/building.md

 # Building from Source

-## Dev Container

-This project includes a VSCode [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) configuration, which basically sets up everything you need to edit and build.
-It should work on Windows, macOS, and Linux.
-So yeah, that's one convenient option.

-## Manual Setup

 You will need a Linux environment.
 A native Linux install or Windows+WSL works.
-The following assumes Ubuntu 22.04 LTS.
+The following assumes Ubuntu 26.04 LTS.

-### Install Linux Dependencies
+## Install Linux Dependencies

 ```sh
 sudo apt update
 sudo apt install build-essential
 ```

-### Install devkitPro
+## Install devkitPro

 devkitPro is a gcc-based compiler suite for GameCube and other consoles.